Pmcg1/PandS_Project_2019/README.md

 #### Machine Learning with Iris Dataset - Jane Chen

-Jane Chen on Kaggle<sup>[8](#myfootnote8)</sup> combines pandas, seaborn and sklearn in visualisation and analysis of the data set.
+Jane Chen on Kaggle<sup>[8](#myfootnote8)</sup> combines Pandas, seaborn and sklearn in visualisation and analysis of the data set.
 She presents a pairplot and violin plots which demonstrate the characteristics of the data set.
 Following this she carries out classification of the data using the KNN algorithm.
 She presents two alternatives for selecetion of a training dataset and a testing dataset:

 1. Train and test on the same dataset:
     - Not preferred as it doesn't fit with the end goal of predicting previously unseen data